 APD arrests suspect in Saturday homicide

-May 4—ALBUQUERQUE, N.M. — Homicide detectives have charged a man with murder after arresting him less than a mile from where witnesses said they saw him shoot and kill a man on Saturday.
+May 4—Homicide detectives have charged a man with murder after arresting him less than a mile from where witnesses said they saw him shoot and kill a man on Saturday.

-According to a criminal complaint filed in Metropolitan Court, around 6:20 p.m.
-Albuquerque Police Department officers were called to a shooting at 2nd NW and the Interstate 40 frontage road.
+According to a criminal complaint filed in Metropolitan Court, at around 6:20 p.m., Albuquerque Police Department officers were called to a shooting at 2nd NW and the Interstate 40 frontage road.

-Detectives interviewed witnesses at the nearby Coronado Park who said they saw a man, later identified as 51-year-old Manuel Moreno, in an argument with two men.
-They said they saw him shoot one of the men and one of the witnesses who recorded the encounter showed detectives the video.
+Detectives interviewed witnesses at the nearby Coronado Park who said they saw a man, later identified as 51-year-old Manuel Moreno, arguing with two men.
+They said they saw him shoot one of the men, and one of the witnesses who recorded the encounter showed detectives the video.

 APD has tentatively identified the victim from a Mexican identification card he had with him, but a spokesman said they have not been able to reach his next of kin.